College with a Family Support Team

 What is the application process?

-3. Once conditionally accepted into FFD, the FFD staff with work with the parent to complete the college application, apply for financial assistance and complete the intake process.
+4. Once conditionally accepted into FFD, the FFD staff will work with you to complete the college application, apply for financial assistance, and complete the intake process.
 We’re with you each step of the way!

 How much will it cost?

 There is no cost to participate in FFD.
 FFD will assist you in applying for financial aid to pay for classes and materials.
-If the financial aid awarded does not cover the cost FFD will assist the family in paying.
-Early childhood education is provided to the children registered with FFD at no cost to the family.
+If the financial aid awarded does not cover the cost, FFD will assist the family in paying.
+Early childhood education and youth supports are provided to the children registered with FFD at no cost to the family.

 About FFD